Where am I?

 According to the American Psychological Association’s definition, psychology embraces all aspects of the human experience — from brain functions to the actions of nations, from child development to care for the elderly.
 This is a discipline in which students use creativity and scientific method to find answers that may help improve the human condition and make the world a better place.
 Psychology is suited for those with inquisitive minds who enjoy science as much as they do people.

-Why Psychology with Fontbonne?
+Why a Psychology Major with Fontbonne?

 Our exciting curriculum provides a broad and balanced foundation in all of the core areas of psychology.
 You’ll study and learn about development, neuroscience, cognition, psychopathology and personality, as well as social interaction between individuals and groups.